openfaas/openfaas.github.io/_posts/2023-06-20-introducing-iam-for-openfaas.md

 ### Authenticate with the faas-cli

 The faas-cli can be used to obtain an access token.
+Authentication commands for the faas-cli are available through the `pro` plugin.

 Install and enable the pro plugin: